diditforlulz273/PokerRL-Omaha/README.md

 Only differences are noticed here, compilation and basic usage are exhaustively explained in the original repos.
 Some new dependencies exist, full dep. list is in requirements_dist.txt.

-Used Pycharm+venv for development, so with Conda or another managers you might have to move start scripts to the root folder if encounter any problems with missing internal modules.
+Used Pycharm+venv for development, so with Conda or other managers you might have to move start scripts to the root folder if encounter any problems with missing internal modules.

 #### Fully functional Pot Limit Omaha game:

  - Works for 2-6 players.
- - Smoothly integrated in the code, so functionality of the original PokerRL is preserved.
+ - Smoothly integrated into the code, so the functionality of the original PokerRL is preserved.
- - All the look up tables are rewritten in pure Python, although generation of some of them is not fully vectorized, so takes up to 10 secs to build on the start.
+ - All the lookup tables are rewritten in pure Python, although generation of some of them is not fully vectorized, so takes up to 10 secs to build on the start.
  - Uses the original hand evaluator with Omaha combinations on top.
 Being naive and slow, it slightly impacts the speed of LBR rollouts.